msimonoska/translation/README.md

 - `DELETE /translations/{id}` - delete a translation

 ## Library Note:
 This is my first Laravel package, so if you find any bugs or have any suggestions, please let me know.
-It as fun to make it, so I will be happy to improve it :)
+It was fun to make it, so I will be happy to improve it :)

 ## License
 This package is free software distributed under the terms of the [MIT license](https://opensource.org/licenses/MIT).
 Enjoy!